ssMaritime

 Southern Cross cruising the South Pacific

-Unlike the Southern Cross, the Northern Star, built in 1962 had a short thirteen-year life span.
+Unlike the Southern Cross, the Northern Star, built in 1962 had a rather short thirteen-year life span.

 She was broken up in Kaohsiung in 1975